The Ford F-350 is a powerhouse when it comes to towing capacity, but it has evolved over the years to become what it is today.

 Engine Choices: There were many different engine options for the F-350's over the years and the engine you had equipped in your truck was the main factor when it came to pulling power.

-The regular cab seemed to have the best towing specs compared to the other two options, followed by the super cab and the crew cab usually had a slightly lower towing spec listed than the other two types as well.
+The regular cab seemed to have the best weight ratings compared to the other two options, followed by the super cab and the crew cab usually had a slightly lower numbers listed than the other two types as well.

 The differences I noticed were as small as 100 pounds for some F-350s with the same cab configurations, transmission and engine equipped, but I also noticed a difference of several thousand pounds in other cases, so be sure you know what axle ratio your truck has to get an accurate number.

-Towing Capacity: The towing capacity for the F-350's really did vary over the years, having a minimum towing weight of 6,800 pounds for the earlier 2000's models and increasing to a 12,000 pound minimum number for the newer 2020 models.
+Towing Capacity: The capacity numbers for the F-350's really did vary over the years, having a minimum specified weight rating of 6,800 pounds for the earlier 2000's models and increasing to a 12,000 pound minimum number for the newer 2020 models.

-If we look at the higher end of the towing numbers it is quite astounding to see the differences from a 2000 model F-350 and a 2020 model, more than a 21,000 pound difference!
+If we look at the higher end of the spectrum, it is quite astounding to see the differences from a 2000 model F-350 and a 2020 model, more than a 21,000 pound difference!

-I arranged the Ford F-350's towing specs by which engine options were available for specific model years and attached the corresponding towing charts in the sections below.
+I arranged the Ford F-350's tow specs by which engine options were available for specific model years and attached the corresponding charts in the sections below.

 Remember to refer to your owners manual for all of your tow related information to get as familiar as you can with your F-350's towing capabilities.